Oil lamp: Arctic

 The qulliq (seal-oil lamp) provided warmth and light in the harsh Arctic environment where there was no wood and where the sparse population relied almost entirely on seal oil.
 This lamp was the most important article of furniture for the Inuit, Yupik and other Inuit peoples.

 The lamps were made of stone and their sizes and shapes of lamps could be different, but mostly were elliptical or half-moon shaped.
 The wicks were mostly made of dried moss or cottongrass and were lit along the edge of the lamp.
 A slab of seal blubber could be left to melt over the lamp feeding it with more fat.

-Persian

-Persian lamps were large, with thin sides and a deep pinch that flattens the mouth and makes it protrude outward.

-Greek

-Greek lamps are more closed to avoid spilling.
-They are smaller and more refined.
-Most are handle-less.
-Some are with a lug, which may be pierced or not pierced.
-The nozzle is elongated.
-The rim is folded over so it overlaps in order to make the nozzle, and is then pinched to make the wick hole.

-They are round in shape and wheel-made.

 Chinese

 The earliest Chinese oil lamps are dated from the Warring States period (481–221 BC).
 The ancient Chinese created oil lamps with a refillable reservoir and a fibrous wick, giving the lamp a controlled flame.
 Lamps were constructed from jade, bronze, ceramic, wood, stone, and other materials.
 The largest oil lamp excavated so far is one discovered in a 4th-century tomb located in modern Pingshan, Hebei.